 I really enjoyed using this ink/pen combination.
 The Wing Sung nib is fine enough that the ink looks a bit lighter than with the other nibs, but it still shows some sheen.
 Although it’s not really what I’d call official shading, there is a bit of color variation.
 Definitely one of my favorite combinations of the week!

 Pilot Metropolitan – M nib

 This is a solid combination.
-It’s not an excessively wet nib, but still shows great saturation and sheen.
+The Pilot doesn’t have an excessively wet nib, but still shows great saturation and sheen.
 I felt like I had good control over the amount of ink going onto the page and I felt my writing looked good.

 Parker Challenger (vintage) – flex M nib

 Another great combination, this nib gave a bit more ink flow variation thanks to the slight line variation it provides.
 This gave the same “shading” illusion I got with the EF nib, only more of it.
 Some words had loads of extra ink and sheen, while others were lighter with barely any sheen.
 It felt good to write with, but I wouldn’t recommend a flex nib like this if consistency is your thing.

 This Pilot writes extremely wet.
 Thanks to how much ink it puts down on the paper, it almost looks like a broad nib to me.
 I didn’t enjoy writing with it, but found it to be one of my favorites for doodling.